Police: Officer in Nashville struck by car, shoots driver

 Police say the car also struck Sgt.
 Kris Delap, who fired at least once.
 Police say the wounded driver stopped at a gas station and was arrested.

 Police said the driver, 30-year-old Pasquala Walls, was hospitalized in critical condition.
-Police said Walls, who is black, had warrants for aggravated assault and evading arrest.
+Police said Walls had warrants for aggravated assault and evading arrest.